IPTV: The Modern Way to Stream Your Favorite Shows

 The CPU will also contain ad servers, live TV streaming servers, servers, and a video-on-demand (VOD) platform, where on-demand funds are stored and serve as an IP unicast stream when a user submits a request.

-Sometimes the VOD platform can be located and seen as part of a central IPTV unit.
+The VOD platform can sometimes be located and seen as part of a central IPTV unit.

 The inquired videos and TV channels are delivered to the viewer via a delivery network consisting of a robust internet connection using fiber optics from the end of the IPTV stations.